huyl1/watson-project/README.md

 $ mvn install
 ```
 ## Running the Program
-To run the a demo of the program, go into:
+To run a demo of the program, go into:
 ```
 src/main/java/com/watson/App.java
 ```